-For the proposed paper a mathematical model which considers on the one hand side the residence time behaviour and on the other hand the heat and material transfer mechanisms (basic model), including unsteady behaviour, is presented.
-This paper shows a mathematical model and its validation for an homogenous material, such as sand, without and with solid conversion of polyethylene and the evaporation and drying process.
+In the following a mathematical model which considers on the one hand side the residence time behaviour and on the other hand the heat and material transfer mechanisms (basic model), including unsteady behaviour, is presented.
+This paper shows a mathematical model and its validation for an homogenous material, such as sand, without and with solid conversion of polyethylene and substitute fuels including the evaporation and drying process.